ManchekarSankalp/Data-analysis-with-Python-by-IBM/README.md

   - Model refinement

 ## 🔑 Key Skills Learned
-- Using Pandas, Numpy and Scipy libraries for data manipulation
+- Using Pandas and Numpy libraries for data manipulation
 - Using Scikit-Learn to build smart models and make predictions
 - Building machine learning regression models
 - Building data pipelines